UnderTreeTech/waterdrop/README.md

 `go get -u github.com/UnderTreeTech/waterdrop/tools/waterdrop`

-You can use `watedrop help` to find out how to use tools
+You can use `waterdrop help` to find out how to use tools

 You can generate protobuf codes but make sure you've already installed `protc` and `protoc-gen-go`.
 Here we don't install the two plugins automatically because we are not sure which version you will choose.

-- `watedrop new your_project_name` new a standard layout project
+- `waterdrop new your_project_name` new a standard layout project
 - `waterdrop protoc --grpc --swagger xx.proto` generate grpc code and swagger api file
 - `waterdrop swagger serve xx.swagger.json` serve and browse swagger api
-- `watedrop utgen xx.go` generate unit tests
+- `waterdrop utgen xx.go` generate unit tests
-- `watedrop upgrade` upgrade tool `watedrop`
+- `waterdrop upgrade` upgrade tool `waterdrop`

 ## Contributing